NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/aiq-rag-blueprint/README.md

   --set ngcApiSecret.password="${NGC_API_KEY}"
 ```

+> [!NOTE]
-> [!NOTE]: The tolerations for `sku=gpu:NoSchedule` are required because GPU nodes are tainted to ensure only GPU workloads are scheduled on them.
+> The tolerations for `sku=gpu:NoSchedule` are required because GPU nodes are tainted to ensure only GPU workloads are scheduled on them.
 These tolerations are set for:
 > - Embedding NIM (nvidia-nim-llama-32-nv-embedqa-1b-v2)
 > - Reranking NIM (nvidia-nim-llama-32-nv-rerankqa-1b-v2)
 > - NV-Ingest document processing NIMs (page-elements, table-structure)